ready-steady/adapt/algorithm/local/README.md

-# Interpolation with Global Adaptation
+# Interpolation with Local Adaptation

 The package provides an algorithm for hierarchical interpolation with local adaptation.